simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Creating-Surveys/Creating-Surveys.md

 includes start and end times, using the [startDate]([ORKResult startDate]) and [endDate]([ORKResult endDate]) properties respectively.
 These properties can be used to infer how long the user spent on the step.

-### Conditional Steps

-Sometimes it's important to know the result of a step before presenting the next step.
-For example, suppose a step asks "Do you have a fever?"
-If the user answers `Yes`, the next question the next question might be "What is your temperature now?";  otherwise it might be, "Do you have any additional health concerns?"

-To add custom conditional behavior in your task, use either ordered task (`ORKOrderedTask`)  or navigable ordered task (`ORKNavigableOrderedTask`), and override particular `ORKTask` methods like `stepAfterStep:withResult`, and `stepBeforeStep:withResult:` and call `super` for all other methods.

-#### Ordered Tasks

-A sequential (static) task, such as a survey or an active task, can be represented as an ordered task.

-The following example demonstrates how to subclass `ORKOrderedTask` to provide a different set of steps depending on the user's answer to a Boolean question.
-Although the code shows the step-after-step method, a corresponding implementation of "step-before-step" is usually necessary.

-        - (ORKStep *)stepAfterStep:(ORKStep *)step
-                        withResult:(id<ORKTaskResultSource>)result {
-            NSString *identifier = step.identifier;
-            if ([identifier isEqualToString:self.qualificationStep.identifier])
-            {
-                ORKStepResult *stepResult = [result stepResultForStepIdentifier:identifier];
-                ORKQuestionResult *result = (ORKQuestionResult *)stepResult.firstResult;
-                if ([result isKindOfClass:[ORKBooleanQuestionResult class]])
-                {
-                    ORKBooleanQuestionResult *booleanResult = result;
-                    NSNumber *booleanAnswer = booleanResult.booleanAnswer;
-                    if (booleanAnswer)
-                    {
-                        return booleanAnswer.boolValue ? self.regularQuestionStep : self.terminationStep;
-                    }
-                }
-            }
-            return [super stepAfterStep:step withResult:result];
-        }

-#### Navigable Ordered Task
-The navigable ordered task (`ORKNavigableOrderedTask`)  inherits its behavior from the ordered task (`ORKOrderedTask`) class.
-In addition to inheriting the behavior of ordered task it provides functionality to present different set of steps depending on the user's answer to a question.

-You can add a condition while the user navigates through the steps in a task by adding a conditional step navigation.
-For example, add a navigation rule to obtain a new destination step when the user goes forward from one step to another.
-You cannot add more than one navigation rule to the same step.
-If you do, then the most recent rule is executed.

-For example, to display a survey question only when the user answered Yes to a previous question you can use `ORKPredicateStepNavigationRule`; or if you want to define an arbitrary jump between two steps, you can use `ORKDirectStepNavigationRule`.

-The following example demonstrates how you can add a navigation rule to go to different step in the task depending on the user's selection to the symptom type.
-For example, from the "symptom" step, go to "other_symptom" step when the user didn't chose headache.
-Otherwise, default to going to next step (the regular ordered task ([ORKOrderedTask](#)) applies).

-        ORKNavigableOrderedTask *task = [[ORKNavigableOrderedTask alloc] initWithIdentifier:StepNavigationTaskIdentifier steps:steps];

-        // Build a navigation rule
-        ORKPredicateStepNavigationRule *predicateRule = nil;

-        NSPredicate *predicateHeadache = [ORKResultPredicate predicateForChoiceQuestionResultWithResultIdentifier:@"symptom" expectedString:@"headache"];

-        // The user didn't choose headache at the symptom step NSPredicate *predicateNotHeadache = [NSCompoundPredicate notPredicateWithSubpredicate:predicateHeadache];

-        predicateRule = [[ORKPredicateStepNavigationRule alloc] initWithResultPredicates:@[ predicateNotHeadache ] destinationStepIdentifiers:@[ @"other_symptom" ] ];

-        [task setNavigationRule:predicateRule forTriggerStepIdentifier:@"symptom"];

 #### Saving Results on Task Completion